October 22, 2018

 Director Manny Kivowitz, DP Evan Fairbanks, and Makeup Artist Jenni Shaw, give the scene a once over during rehearsals to make sure everything is spot on.

 When in-house locations weren’t available to shoot a series of senior executives and subject matter experts for an online educational program, KSK secured a location on the same block as our client’s offices with similar views, so that the audiences would never know the difference and our executives wouldn’t have to go far.

 In order to balance the brightness of the sunlit exterior skylines with the interior daylight balanced light sources, ND gels were applied to windows in the background of our subjects.

 This is another shot from the same series where we leveraged another commons area to shoot the scene.

-We were even able to squeeze two different setups out of the same relatively small conference room (made smaller because the furniture couldn’t be removed).
+We were even able to squeeze two different setups out of the same relatively small conference room (a room that was made smaller because the furniture couldn’t be removed).

 Consistently producing great content for our clients requires a team that can plan, collaborate, solve challenges on the fly, understands our client needs and that brings deep experience to every project.
 If you’d like to know more about how we can do that for you, give us a shout! email@example.com